canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ssh-keygen-windows/ssh-keygen.windows.md

 - to export the *private key*, select **Export OpenSSH key** from the **Conversions** menu
 - to export the *public key*, click **Save public key** from the main window

 Public keys typically use the `.pub` suffix.
-By convention, the private key is usually called `id_rsa` and the public key `id_rsa.pub`, but this isn't a requirement and it's common to have many keys with more descriptive filenames.
+By convention, the private key is usually called `id_rsa` and the public key `id_rsa.pub`, but this isn't a requirement.
+It's common to have many keys with more descriptive filenames, for instance.

 ![screenshot](https://assets.ubuntu.com/v1/399589eb-windows_keygen_putty_export.png)